GeoBosh/pcts/README.md

 relevant property depending on the class of the argument, see the examples in the documentation.

-A good place to start is the help topic `pcts-package`.
-The data from Franses (1996) are available for examples and experiments as `dataFranses1996`, see `?dataFranses1996`. `dataFranses1996` is of class `"mts"` (the standard R class for multivariate time series).

-This is a major update of (unreleased) previous versions of 'pcts' which have been used in the last fifteen years or so by me and collaborators.
-I renamed a number of functions and other objects to improve consistency and to follow the current convention not to use dot (`.`) in function names.
-Also, I have temporarily removed some functions which will be put back after suitable revision.
+A good place to start is the help topic `?pcts-package`.
+Several datasets are available for examples and experiments.
+For example, `?dataFranses1996` contains the data from Franses (1996).
+The datasets are from classes `"mts"` or `"ts"` (the standard R classes for time series), so can be used without loading pcts, if desired.